isomerpages/moe-yiochukangpri/_about-us/School Advertisements.md

 *   Able to maintain high standard of food safety and personal hygiene.

 *   Healthy and fit to operate the stall.
+*   Must be in personal attendance at the stall.
+*   Preferably possess catering experience or experience operating in a school environment

 **Applicants should preferably fulfil the following criteria:**

-*   Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
+*   Successful applicant and stall assistant(s) operating the stall must attend and pass the food safety course level 1 conducted by SkillsFuture Singapore approved training providers.

-*   Possess catering experience or experience operating in a school environment.

-*   Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).
+*   Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA) to operate the stall.

 Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.